 4. Leaves the default file unchanged in

-Editing the configuration file directly
+Edit the configuration file settings directly

-Important: Never change, copy, or move the configuration files in the default directory.
+Important: Never change, copy, or move the configuration files that are in the default directory.
 Default files must remain intact and in their original location.
 To change settings for a particular configuration file, you must first create a new version of the file in a non-default directory and then add the settings that you want to change.
 When you first create this new version of the file, start with an empty file.
 Do not start from a copy of the file in the default directory.
-For information on the directories where you can edit configuration files, see Configuration file directories.
+For information on the directories where you can manually change configuration files, see Configuration file directories.